Chart Color Schemes

 Residential development activity is lower than average in Svensson Heights according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Svensson Heights averaged approximately 6 new dwelling approvals per year over the past five financial years, totalling an estimated 32 homes.
-As of FY-26, 1 approval has been recorded.
-On average, 4.3 people moved to the area annually for each dwelling built between FY-21 and FY-25, indicating significant demand exceeding new supply, which typically leads to price growth and increased buyer competition.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Svensson Heights averaged approximately 6 new dwelling approvals annually over the past five financial years, totalling an estimated 32 homes.
+As of FY-26, one approval has been recorded.
+On average, 4.3 people moved to the area each year for every dwelling built between FY-21 and FY-25, indicating significant demand exceeding new supply.
 New properties are constructed at an average expected cost of $603,000, targeting the premium market segment with higher-end properties.

 In FY-26, there have been $686,000 in commercial approvals, suggesting a predominantly residential focus.
-Compared to Rest of Qld, Svensson Heights shows substantially reduced construction (71.0% below regional average per person), supporting stronger demand and values for established properties.
+Compared to the rest of Queensland, Svensson Heights shows substantially reduced construction, at 71.0% below the regional average per person, generally supporting stronger demand and values for established properties.
 This activity is also under the national average, indicating the area's established nature and potential planning limitations.
 Recent building activity consists entirely of standalone homes, preserving the suburban nature with an emphasis on detached housing attracting space-seeking buyers.
-Developers are constructing more detached housing than the existing pattern implies (81.0% at Census), reflecting persistent strong demand for family homes amid densification trends.
+Notably, developers are constructing more detached housing than the existing pattern implies (81.0% at Census), reflecting persistent strong demand for family homes amid densification trends.

 Frequently Asked Questions - Development